QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 <div class="row row-cols-md-2"><div>

-When working on a project, it's common to create a copy of our project and work on it, for instance, to test implementing a feature.
+When working on a project, it's common to create a copy of the project and work on it, for instance, to test implementing a feature.
 By doing that, we ensure we still have a working project <small>("just in case" 😅)</small>.

 A **branch** 🪵 is like a <small>(shallow)</small> copy of your project.
-Git provides features to manage them, including support to **merge** them.
+Git provides features to manage them, including support for **merging** them.

 The default branch, which is the one you work on by default, is usually called `main` <small>(new term, more neutral)</small> or `master` <small>(previous traditional term)</small>.